-Lynx star Lindsay Whalen says she’ll retire at end of season
+Lynx star, Minnesota legend: Whalen to retire from WNBA

-MINNEAPOLIS (AP) — Minnesota Lynx star Lindsay Whalen says she’ll retire at the end of the season.
+MINNEAPOLIS (AP) — When Lindsay Whalen retires from the WNBA at the end of this season, the gritty Minnesota Lynx point guard won’t have trouble figuring out what to do next.

-Whalen has been balancing a new job as coach of the Minnesota Gophers with playing point for the Lynx.
-Her retirement will end a 15-year career that includes four championships with the Lynx, where the former Gopher star returned in 2010 after beginning her WNBA career in Connecticut.
+She’s already started the next stage, after all, as the head coach at her alma mater.

-WNBA President Lisa Borders says Whalen would be remembered “as one of the greatest players and winners” in the history of the league.
+Even before she was hired in the spring to take over the program she initially elevated at Minnesota, Whalen was already considering ending her playing career following a fourth championship with the Lynx.
+She agreed to return for one more year with her friends on the league’s longest-lasting dynasty, one more summer of inspiring all those basketball-loving girls around the state and beyond.

 Most Read Sports Stories